grace-anderson/marvel-superhero-genie/README.md

 We used Materialize CSS library was used to format the visual display.
 Browser local storage stores the most recent search to display to the user.

+The app was coded using HTML5, CSS3 and JavaScript.

 ## Future Work

 User stories planned for the future may include: